GraphQLGuide/book/text/validation-and-execution/validation.md

 # Validation

 GraphQL servers [validate](http://spec.graphql.org/draft/#sec-Validation) requests against the schema.
-They usually validate all requests before the [execution step](execution.md); however, the server can skip it if:
+They usually validate all requests before the [execution step](execution.md); however, the server can skip validation if:

 - it recognizes that an identical request has been previously validated, or
 - the requests were validated during development.

-One example validation error is selecting a field that doesn't exist.
+One example of a validation error is selecting a field that doesn't exist.
 If we send this query:

 ```gql
 query {